nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 For example, `sa Meeting at Wednesday Cafe`.

-In this case, either Wednesday Cafe is the actual location and the date is not specified.
-Or, it could also be interpreted as meeting on wednesday at cafe.
+In this case, either _'Wednesday Cafe'_ is the actual location and the date is not specified.
+Or, it could also be interpreted as meeting on Wednesday at _'Cafe'_.

-In such cases, we recommend users to use the add command where you can specify clearly the location, date and etc.
+If the input is ambiguous, we recommend you to use the add command to clearly specify the location, date and etc.

 ### 3.3.1 Listing of task: `list`

-If you wish to see your tasks according to certain criteria, you can use the flexible list command.
+##### You can use the flexible list command to view tasks that match certain criteria.

 Description: Shows a list of tasks in KIT depending on chosen criterion. <br>

-Format: `list [criterion]`, `ls [criterion]`, `l [criterion]`
+Format: `list [CRITERION]`, `ls [CRITERION]`, `l [CRITERION]`

 #### Available Criteria

 `done` : display the list of all tasks that are done.
 `notdone` or `undone` : display the list of all tasks that are not done.
-`floating` or `float` : display the list of all tasks that have no start or end dates.
+`floating` or `float` : display the list of all tasks that have no start date and no end date.

-If no criterion is specified, all tasks will be shown.
+If no criterion is specified, all tasks will be listed.

 Examples:
-* `ls`
+* `ls` : display all task.
-* `list done`
+* `list done` : display all done task.
-* `l notdone`
+* `l notdone` : display all notdone task.
-* `ls float`
+* `ls float` : display all floating task.

 ### 3.3.2 Listing of all task under a tag: `list tag`

-#### We shouldn't mix personal life with work, KIT understands that.
+#### We shouldn't mix personal life with work.
+KIT understands that.

 If you want to see all tasks with a particular tag only, say `work`, you can use the `list tag` function.

 Description: Shows a list of task by the specified tag. <br>

 Format: `list tag TAGNAME`, `ls tag TAGNAME`, `l tag TAGNAME`

+Example:

+`list tag work`

+This displays all task with the tag `work`.

 ### 3.4	Marking a task as done: `done`